TheSoftwareHouse/Kakunin/docs-src/steps.md

 `:elementName` must be an array of elements

-`:columnElementName` must be an locator, for example:
+`:columnElementName` must be an element, for example:

 ```html
 <table>